Seeed-Studio/ModelAssistant/docs/tutorials/datasets.md

 5. **Load Dataset:** Load the converted dataset into the model for training and testing.
 When loading the dataset, it is important to use the appropriate data loader and batch size.

-6. **Data Enhancement (optional, recommended to be done by EdgeLab):** Perform data enhancement on the dataset, such as rotate, flip, crop, etc., to increase the diversity and number of datasets.
+6. **Data Enhancement (optional, recommended to be done by [SSCMA](https://github.com/Seeed-Studio/SSCMA)):** Perform data enhancement on the dataset, such as rotate, flip, crop, etc., to increase the diversity and number of datasets.

 ## Datasets Annotation